celsiusR/CryptoClusteringF/Readme.md

 ## Overview

-in this project we use unsupervised machine learning to analyze a database of crypto currencies and the classify them according to their features.
+in this project I have used unsupervised machine learning to analyze a database of crypto currencies and the classify them according to their features.
 The end use case is for the bank to propose a new cryptocurrency  based investment portfolio to its potential clients.

 Our analysis includes the following steps: